abhimanyubhowmik/Visual_Servoing/README.md

 \end{pmatrix}
 $$

-where $ R $ is the Rotation matrix and $(skew pos)$ is the skew matrix of the position vector (position of the camera in the robot frame).
+where $R$ is the Rotation matrix and $(skew pos)$ is the skew matrix of the position vector (position of the camera in the robot frame).

 $$
 R = \begin{pmatrix}